ippan/clover/README.md

 # Clover

-a toy object-oriented language created in C#~
+a toy object-oriented language created in Rust

 still in development~

-#### C# version is under development, some feature have not implemented.
-If you want to find the CoffeeScript version, go to https://github.com/ippan/clover/tree/coffee
+#### Rust version is under development, some feature have not implemented.
+If you want to find the C# version, go to https://github.com/ippan/clover/tree/csharp

 ### features
 * bytecode